 Code of Conduct

-To help make this a great event please read the below information and acknowledge upon registration and check in
+the below information and acknowledge upon registration at check in.

-Four Wheel Drive Queensland and the FICU committee have committed to QPWS that each person registered for the Fraser Island Cleanup has committed to a minimum of 6 hours cleaning / weeding on the event day.
-To ensure the health and safety of all volunteers it is mandatory for all volunteers to agree, understand and complete the Volunteer event registration check in form to be able to participate in the 4WD QLD Fraser Island K’gari Clean Up 21st – 24th of May 2021.
+Four Wheel Drive Queensland and the FICU committee have pledged to QPWS that all volunteers registered for the Fraser Island Clean-Up will commit to a minimum of 6 hours work on the event day.
+To ensure the health and safety of all volunteers it is mandatory for all volunteers to agree, understand , fill in and sign a Volunteer Event Registration Check In Form to be able to participate in the 4WD QLD Fraser Island K’gari Clean-Up 20th – 23th May 2022.

 All volunteers or legal guardians agree that 4WD QLD Fraser Island Clean Up and the event organisers will not be liable for:

 2. Any act or omissions, negligence or fault of any person participating in the clean up event

 3. Any loss or damage to property owned by, or in the possession of the volunteer